stephanienguyen2020/ADS-Spring2024-Project3-WeaklySupervisedLearning-Group-6/README.md

 	+ Alex Chen
 	+ Boyu Li

 + Project summary: In this project, we are building weakly supervised machine learning models that tackle the problem of noisy labels in the dataset.
-The goal for our project is to classify a dataset of 50,000 images as accurately as possible despite noisy labels using weakly supervised learning techniques like label correction.
+The goal for our project is to classify the CIFAR-10 dataset of 50,000 images as accurately as possible despite noisy labels using weakly supervised learning techniques like label correction.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.